DJF3/Webex-Teams-Space-Archive/README.md

 (optional) changes color of email addresses outside your organisation. (your email domain).
 If empty: it will use your account domain as the 'local' domain and change the color of any other domain.
-(this is just like how the Cisco Spark client does it)
+(this is just like how the Cisco Webex Teams client does it)

 # Roadmap